arcticvalence/Practicum1/README.md

 ## Modeling Techniques
 Logistic Regression was used in this project as the data is all categorical.
 A combination of gbmImp, the marsModel and glm were utilized for feature selection.

+## Analysis Methods
+--//add which graphs you used, confusion matrix, precision,recall,

+## References
+Forte, R. M. (2015).
+Mastering predictive analytics with R. Packt Publishing Ltd.

 A classifiation model to predict a desire to return to the office based on external factors

 Project for Regis University MSDS692, Data Science Practicum I

-  Erin Tansley
+Erin Tansley - holco811@regis.edu

-  holco811@regis.edu
 Documentation and Storage for ET Practicum 1

 Project Files:

 returntowork5102021.csv - Raw data self collected that may be used without license issues